 VP is especially common in South Africa in individuals of Dutch ancestry, where it has been estimated that 3 in 1,000 of the white population are affected.
 It is much less prevalent in other countries.
-Like AIP and HCP, it is an autosomal dominant disorder, meaning that a mutation is present in only one of the pair of PPOX genes.
+Like Acute Intermittent Porphyria (AIP) and Hereditary Coproporphyria (HCP), it is an autosomal dominant disorder, meaning that a mutation is present in only one of the pair of PPOX genes.

 Although, in most cases, the symptoms of Variegate Porphyria occur after puberty or later, very rare cases have been described where symptoms developed during infancy or childhood.
 Most such cases are homozygous cases who have inherited a PPOX mutation from each parent.
 Homozygous cases may have impaired mental development and photosensitivity, but acute attacks are not prominent.